ElementsProject/lightning/doc/lightning-listconfigs.7.md

 On success, an object with the following proprieties is returned:

 - *# version*: A string that rappresents the version of node.
-- *lightning-di*: A string that rappresents the work dir of the node.
+- *lightning-dir*: A string that rappresents the work dir of the node.
 - *network*: A string that rappresents the network (e.g: bitcoin).
 - *allow-deprecated-apis*: A boolean value that rappresent if the deprecated api are avaible on the node.
 - *rpc-file*: A string that rappresent the location of the rpc file.